What is Medicare?*

 Medicare Supplement Insurance

-Like Medicare Advantage, Medicare Supplement plans reduce the costs of Parts A and B. In contrast to Medicare Advantage plans, there are no provider networks and no limitations on where you can get medical care.
-These plans are essentially a passport for medical care anywhere in the United States.
-Because you have greater access to medical care, the monthly premiums are signficantly higher compared to Medicare Advantage.
-Medicare Supplement plans do not include prescription drugs.
-You will need a separate drug plan (PDP).
-These plans also lack the built-in extra benefits of Medicare Advantage.
-You must have Parts A and Part B to enroll.
+Like Medicare Advantage, Medicare Supplement plans reduce the costs of Parts A and B. However, there are no provider networks and no limitations on where or how you get medical care.
+Think about Medicare Supplement Insurance as a passport for medical care anywhere across the United States and its territories.
+Because these plans offer unrestricted access, with no referrals needed to see specialists, they have a higher cost compared to Medicare Advantage plans.
 For a detailed description of Medicare Supplement Insurance, go to my blog on this topic.

 *This website is not affiliated with or endorsed by any government agency.